Phuket Condo CAM Fees: Maintenance Guide for Investors

 - Forgetting that management + OTA often exceed CAM in gross terms for short-term rentals

-Phuket electricity reality: why unit bills swing harder than CAM
+Why do unit electricity bills swing harder than CAM?

 CAM includes common-area electricity, but your unit electricity is usually the largest variable operating cost for short-term rentals.
-In tropical climates, guests run air conditioning aggressively; owners who model $80/month may see $120–$180/month in peak heat months depending on tariff tiers and unit efficiency.
+In tropical climates, guests run air conditioning aggressively; owners who model $80/month may see $120-$180/month in peak heat months.

 | Cost | Typical control |